UCI Women's Teams

 7. Clothing and EquipmentClothing used by UCI teams is closely regulated by the UCI.
 As such, teams are required to submit their clothing designs to USA Cycling for approval at the time of registration, and by December 10th at the latest.
 These designs should be vectorized artwork (as an Adobe Illustrator or PDF file format) and include both the jersey and short designs.
 For details on the regulations concerning clothing, please consult the UCI Rider's Apparel document.

 In an effort to promote the UCI Women's WorldTour, the UCI is requesting that the appropriate UCI logo be incorporated into the design of the jersey.
 The format for the logo is a square area between 3.5-5 cm on the upper right chest.
-New logos for the Women's WorldTour are being introduced for the 2016 season, with more information forthcoming.
+New logos for the Women's WorldTour are being introduced for the 2017 season and can be found at the following link.

 Equipment used by UCI teams is also closely regulated, with lists of approved frames, forks, and wheels available on the UCI Equipment web page.
 The UCI has also provided the List of Equipment form (UCI annex L), which will need to be completed and returned to USA Cycling.
 Teams which already know the equipment that will be used for massed start races and time trials are requested to complete this form for inclusion with the registration materials.
 If this equipment is unknown at the time of registration, this form should be completed and returned as soon as possible once the equipment is known.